Classical Mechanics and Beyond

 He improved on this setup by building a wind tunnel next to the Tower in 1909.

-The larger of the two wind tunnels he would build at Auteuil (in 1912)
+The larger of the two wind tunnels he build in nearby Auteuil (in 1912)

 The Leaning Tower of Pisa is located